 Combing the Waste Woolen Fibers Using the Wooden Carders

 The Two Polystyrene Balls and How to Get the Size Right

 On the image above are 2 polystyrene balls.
 These were used to determine the size required to make these tiny coin purses.
 They were not used for the project.
 They were used simply to check the dimensions for the purses.

-The diameter of the one on the left is 10 inches (25cm)
+The circumference of the one on the left is 10 inches (25 cm)

-The diameter of the smaller one is 9 inches (22cm)
+The circumference of the small one is 9 inches (22 cm)

 The completed coin purse will end up being the size of the smaller polystyrene ball.